-- The PlioMIP2 run shows the larger middle and high latitude warming over the Northern Hemisphere (9 °C at 75° N; Fig. 6a) compared with the PlioMIP1 run.
+- 20 The PlioMIP2 run shows the larger middle and high latitude warming over the Northern Hemisphere (9 K at 75° N; Fig. 6a) compared with the PlioMIP1 run.
 Hill et al. (2014) evaluated the contributions of factors for the polar amplification by using eight PlioMIP1 models.
 Despite substantial inter-model spreads, strong warming due to reduced surface albedo was robustly found in all the models and relative contribution of meridional heat transport (due to the atmosphere and ocean) was minor.
 Figure 6g shows anomalous northward heat transport due to the atmosphere.
-Over the Southern Hemisphere high latitude and tropics to Northern Hemisphere middle latitude, anomalous southward heat transport can be found while the atmospheric - 15 heat transport is positive (northward) over the Southern Hemisphere middle latitude (30° S-55° S).
+Over the Southern Hemisphere high latitude - and tropics to Northern Hemisphere middle latitude, anomalous southward heat transport can be found while the atmospheric 25 heat transport is positive (northward) over the Southern Hemisphere middle latitude (30° S-55° S).
 The tropical southward heat transport is largely consistent with the MMC change (i.e. the intensified and weakened Southern and Northern Hemisphere Hadley cells; Figs. 6d, 9).
-The southward heat transport over the Southern Hemisphere high latitude contributes to the Antarctic amplification in the Pliocene run (6-7 °C over 70° S-90° S). - Generally, OVL effect dominates and CO2 and Ice Sheet effects are minor to the total change in the atmospheric heat transport.
-Over 50° N-70° N, OVL and Ice Sheet enhance northward heat transport, contributing to the Arctic warming (70° N-80° N).
-Here changes in MMC over 50° N-70° N are limited in these experiments (Fig. 6d), implying an important role of mid-latitude eddies.
-Changes in meridional temperature gradient in the upper troposphere and near the surface (e.g. Li et al., 2015) are possible factors for the anomalous mid-latitude eddy activity (e.g. Ulbrich et al., 2009).
-OVL effect contributes - to an enhanced (a reduced) meridional temperature gradient in the upper troposphere (near the surface; Fig. 6a), similar to - 25 results of PlioMIP1 AOGCMs (Figs. 6 and 7 in Li et al., 2015).
-Such temperature changes imply a possible intensification of mid-latitude eddy activity (e.g. Mizuta, 2012).
-In addition, orography changes as parts of OVL and Ice Sheet effects (Fig. 3) can also affect mid-latitude atmospheric circulation and associated meridional heat transport.
+OVL effect dominates and CO2 effect is minor to the total change in the atmospheric heat transport.
+In contrast, Ice Sheet and OVL enhance northward heat transport over 50° N-70° N, contributing to the Arctic - 30 warming (70° N-80° N).
 Note that nonlinear Residual term is remarkable in the northward heat transport.
-The northward heat transport is quite limited in the PlioMIP1 run (Fig. 6g), consistent with the difference in the high latitude warming between the PlioMIP2 and 1 (PlioMIP2 run shows stronger)
+The northward heat transport is quite limited in the PlioMIP1 run, consistent with the difference in the high latitude warming between the